CartoDB/carto.js/doc/getting_started.md

 In case you already have a map instantiated on your page, you can simply use the [createLayer](#cartodbcreatelayermap-layersource--options--callback) method to add new CartoDB layers to it.
 This is particullary useful when you have more things on your map apart from CartoDB layers or you have an application where you want to integrate CartoDB layers.

-Below, you have an example using a previously instatiated Leaflet map.
+Below, you have an example using a previously instantiated Leaflet map.

 ```html
 <div id="map_canvas"></div>